 - Availability to volunteer at the annual meeting

 If the number of highly meritorious applicants exceeds the available funds, selections will be made with the objective of maintaining equal discipline and geographic-based distribution.

-NOTE: All monetary stipends will be awarded at the annual meeting.
+For in-person events, all monetary stipends will be paid at the annual meeting.